 restoreoperations, see SAFER.

 Important Note for Windows Users:

 The file/path pattern matching is case sensitive, even on Windows.
 This is a change in behaviour compared to the old code which, on Windows, was case insensitive.
 This is in recognition of changes in Windows behaviour, in that it now supports (although does not enforce) case sensitivity.

 One case we know this has occurred is GSView 5 (and earlier).
-GSView 5 support for PDF files relied upon internal use only features that are no longer available.
-GSView 5 will still work as previously for Postscript files.
+GSView 5 support for PDF files relied upon internal use only features which are no longer available.
+GSView 5 will still work as previously for PostScript files.
 For PDF files, users are encouraged to look at MuPDF.